THIS MODULE CAN BE TAKEN AS PART OF THE ADVANCED DIPLOMA PROGRAMME

 - A solid foundation of musculoskeletal and biomechanical knowledge of the equine model;

-- Qualifications and experience in animal osteopathy to at academic level;
+- Qualifications and experience in animal osteopathy at the academic level;

 - A solid equine musculoskeletal assessment process (which includes joint and soft tissue testing)